top of page

 Can kids be parents?
 When Cassie's mother disappears, the teen wants to care for her younger sisters on her own.
 But is Cassie the right person to be a parent now, or should she let her foster parents adopt her sisters and create a new family?
 Based on real life events and interviews with children in care, Cassie and the Lights examines our ideas of what makes a family, and celebrates the incredible determination and resilience of teenagers.

-Cassie and the Lights will return to London 3rd-20th April 2024 at Southwark Playhouse before transferring to the Theatre Royal Plymouth.
+Cassie and the Lights is currently being developed for television.
 The play text is published by Nick Hern Books, and can be bought here

 CRITIC'S BEST SHOWS OF EDINBURGH FRINGE 2022- The Stage